BBK-PiJ-2016-52/cw-temple/README.md

 I'll help the explorer and professor of archeology Philip Hammond claim the Orb of Lots, which is located in the Temple of Gloom.
 You will help him explore an unknown cavern under the temple, claim the orb, and escape before the entrance collapses.
 There will be great rewards for those who help Philip fill his pockets with gold on the way out.
 There are two major phases to this assignment:
-• the *exploration* phase, and
+• the *exploration phase*
-• the *escape* phase,
+• the *escape phase*
 each of which involves writing a separate method in Java.
-We explain these phases in detail after presenting some further introductory material.

 #### The Exploration Phase
 On the way to the Orb (see Figure 1), the layout of the cavern is unknown.
 You know